 It is odd indeed.

 Jordan Peterson in his Maps of Meaning talks about paying attention to anomaly.
-Carl Jung talks about the analmoies in dreams as the message the supernatural realms are sending you.
+Carl Jung talks about the anomalies in dreams as the messages the supernatural realms are sending you.

-The dream you told Rylie once upon ago was how you realized you were the anomaly in this city of warring angels—where the rest of the pretty women were putting on their beauty masks on the red carpet, you were the only one who is authentically yourself.
+The dream you told Rylie once upon ago was how you realized you were the anomaly in this city of warring angels— where the rest of the pretty women were on the red carpet, putting on their beauty masks, and you were the only one who was authentically yourself.
 And they labeled you the crazy one.

 What could it mean?
 You think to yourself.

-Well, the past few days while that light is shining in the sky, you have been receiving breakthrough downloads from the Holy Spirit about the revelation of Adam and Eve.
+Well, the past few days, while that light has been shining in the sky, you have been receiving breakthrough downloads from the Holy Spirit about the revelation of Adam and Eve.

 The Orthodox Cross is the Yin/Yang, the Star of David, used both ways.
-It would look like a bottom handle to a sword pointing upwards.
-Instinctively, you recognize what the bottom sword pointing upwards mean—shadow integration.
+It looks like the bottom hilt to a sword pointing upwards.
+Instinctively, you recognize what the bottom sword pointing upwards means—shadow integration.
 The yin of the yin/yang duality.
 The Bottom Sword is the downward spiral of gnostic mysteries…what do you find at the bottom of hell?

 You find God, who chose to be there, waiting in patience for heaven to mobilize and be reconciled, in faith, to find Him.